NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

 This argument allows you to clear the resulting products of a run from your workspace.
 As you can tell is a very useful argument.
-Executing NPB with this argument will clear the files listed in the input file from the staging and bundle directories and the kernel list from the working area.
+Executing NPB with this argument will clear the files listed in the input file from the staging, bundle directories, and the kernel list from the working area.
+In addition it will clear the kernel lists or release plans **generated** by the run (they will not be cleared out if you provided them as inputs.)
+Note that other by-product files such as the checksums file, run log, file lists, and diff files are not deleted.

 After you run NPB (successfully or not) one of the by-products that it generates is the File List.
 The File List has the following naming scheme::